Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

+where the outer sum spans all fracture control volumes and the inner sum accumulates contributions from arrivals within each volume.
+The factor $2$ accounts for heat exchange at both fracture walls.
+This incremental evaluation preserves the exact Lévy--Smirnov memory structure implied by the semi--infinite matrix without post--processing.

+If the interface temperature were instead imposed instantaneously (i.e., without Duhamel’s principle), the fracture would relax exponentially, $P_{\mathrm{m}}(t)\propto e^{-t/\tau}$, as in memoryless single--timescale models.
+In contrast, Eqs.~\eqref{eq:q_kernel_pdf_link}--\eqref{eq:thermal_power_clean} yield the characteristic algebraic decay $P_{\mathrm{m}}(t)\propto t^{-1/2}$, reflecting the persistent thermal memory of a semi--infinite matrix and the nonlocal nature of fracture--matrix heat exchange.

 Figure~\ref{Fig4} illustrates the evolution of the thermal anomaly in the matrix domain due to conductive exchange with the fractures.
-Panel~(a) presents the dimensionless temperature profiles $\Delta T_{\textrm{m}}$ as a function of the rescaled matrix depth $x_3^\prime/\sqrt{\alpha_\textrm{m}t}$, as predicted by Eq.~\eqref{eq:matrix_temperature}.
+Panel~(a) presents the dimensionless temperature profiles $\Delta T_{\textrm{m}}$ as a function of the rescaled matrix depth $x_3^\prime/\sqrt{\alpha_\textrm{m}t}$.
 This self-similar representation highlights the diffusive nature of heat propagation into the matrix, showing that temperature gradients evolve consistently across different times when appropriately normalized.
-The inset shows the evolution of the fracture temperature $\Delta T_{\textrm{f}}$ at the interface ($x_3^\prime = 0$), obtained from Eq.~\eqref{eq:CDF_arrival_times_pp}, capturing the progressive decrease in thermal anomaly within the fracture as heat is transferred to the matrix.
+The inset shows the evolution of the fracture temperature $\Delta T_{\mathrm{f}}$ at the interface ($x_3^\prime = 0$), obtained from Eq.~\eqref{eq:CDF_arrival_times} is transferred to the matrix.
 Panel~(b) further examines the matrix thermal response by showing $\Delta T_{\textrm{m}}$ across several planes parallel to the fracture–matrix interface.
 These cuts at increasing depths provide a spatial perspective on the thermal penetration, confirming the expected monotonic decay away from the interface and emphasizing the limited spatial extent of the temperature front at early times.
-The total conductive power transferred between the fracture and matrix interface is computed as:

-where $\Delta t_{i,j}^{(k)}$ is the time increment associated with the arrival of heat particles at node $(i,j)$ during the $k$-th step, and $t_{i,j}^{(k)}$ is the corresponding arrival time.

-It is worth noting that, if Duhamel’s principle were not applied, assuming instead a constant and instantaneously imposed interface temperature, the thermal power exchanged with the matrix would decay exponentially with time, $P_{\rm m}(t) \propto \exp(-t/\tau)$, as in memoryless models with a single relaxation timescale.
-In contrast, by applying Duhamel’s principle (see Eqs.~\eqref{eq:heat_flux_kernel_integral}--\eqref{eq:heat_flux_kernel}), the decay of thermal power follows a power-law behavior, $P_{\rm m}(t) \propto t^{-1/2}$, which naturally emerges from the convolution with the kernel $(t-\tau)^{-1/2}$.
-This algebraic decay reflects the thermal memory of the matrix and the semi-infinite diffusive response, in contrast to the rapid exponential relaxation observed in models without memory.